 Tony was delusional, unable to see things as they are; he couldn’t see it when Veronica was his college girlfriend and even now when he is an old man.
 Like Tony, most of us just bumble along in life and try to do the best we can.
 When the truth finally dawns on him, he is shattered but picks up the pieces and endeavours to do the right thing in his own way.
 But one’s right is another’s wrong.

 Charlotte Rampling who played the old Veronica was just like her character in the book, unapproachable, enigmatic, and curt.
 She makes her presence felt with barely a few sentences.
-Needless to say Jim Broadbent, who is selfish and rude, is brilliant in this role.
+Needless to say Jim Broadbent as Tony Webster, who is selfish and rude, is brilliant in this role.

-Michelle Dockery is amazing as the lesbian daughter who has chosen to go through pregnancy without a partner.
+Michelle Dockery knocks it out of the park as the lesbian daughter who has chosen to go through pregnancy without a partner.
 She is a barely mentioned in the book but here she is a fleshed out character.

 Everyone lives separately.
 The mother and father divorced, and the offspring, an adult now, is having a baby on her own.
 By choice at the age of 36, no less.
-It is astonishing looking at it from an Indian context.
+It is astonishing if you look at it from an Indian context, where familes are so connected that it is almost claustrophobic sometimes.

 The fractured way we remember or rather mis-remember things is shown spectacularly well in the film, which is the central premise of the book.
 How you can’t trust your own memories.
 Turns out my college professor was right.
-You have to jot it all down because you cant trust time will be kind to you.
+You have to jot it all down because you can’t rely on your memory (or trust that time will be kind to you).

 At the heart of The Sense of an Ending, is to know the unknowable.
 We humans are greatly fascinated by secrets, no?
 Very few people can keep a secret and even fewer don’t pry.